 Advanced Glaucoma Surgery

 Occasionally, glaucoma cannot be controlled by eyedrops or laser treatment.
 In these instances, an operation may be required to lower the eye pressure.
-Richard Kim, MD, the only glaucoma fellowship trained ophthalmologist in Monterey County, has performed hundreds of both the trabeculectomy and tube shunt surgeries for patients with glaucoma not responsive to drops or laser surgery.
+Richard Kim, MD and Victoria Min, MD, the only glaucoma fellowship trained ophthalmologists in Monterey County, have performed hundreds of both the trabeculectomy and tube shunt surgeries for patients with glaucoma not responsive to drops or laser surgery.
 Furthermore, if a cataract is present, the cataract can be removed at the same time, thus avoiding a second surgery for these patients.
+They also have expertise in the new minimally invasive glaucoma surgical techniques, such as placement of the iStent, which offer patients control over their glaucoma while avoiding the potential complications of traditional surgeries.